securityfirst/tent-content/contents_en/travel/kidnapping/advanced/confinement.md

 *	Do not threaten to testify or retaliate;
 *	Do not indicate that you recognise kidnappers who are concealing their identity.

-## Stay alert
+## Take mental notes

-Taking mental notes may help establish communication, monitor potential risks, and help the authorities after your release.
+Look for information that may help establish communication, monitor potential risk, and help the authorities after your release.

 *   Note kidnapper mannerisms, behaviour, speech, clothes, rank, etc;
 *	Try to understand their attitude and intentions.